csvance/csvance.github.io/_posts/2019-01-21-covariance-matrices-in-ros.markdown

 Let's start by looking at the variance of acceleration.
 In this particular case we found it to be (x=0.001, y=0.002).
 This means it has a standard deviation of (x=0.0316, y=0.0447) by taking the square root of the variance.
 Because the covariance matrix is calculated using individual samples, we need to multiply the standard deviation of X by the number of samples during the delta T to understand how wrong we potentially are.
 Say we sample the IMU at 10Hz, so +/- 10 * 0.0316 = +/- 0.316 and +/- 10 * 0.0447 = +/- 0.447, so we know that our velocity is between (x=0.684, y=0.553) and (x=1.316, y=1.447).
 Consequentially, our position is in between (x=0.342, y=0.2765) and (x=0.658, y=0.7235).
 We can look at the intersections of our different estimations, and calculate the maximum likely value of a variable we are trying to estimate.
 So say we also had an estimation of our X and Y from odometry and there was some intersection between our IMU estimation.
 The true X and Y we are trying to estimate is most likely inside the intersection.

 The concept for covariance is similar, but the details are far more complicated.
-Just know that state estimation systems such as [Extended Kalman Filters][ekf] use this information in order to increase the confidence of the readings to make better predictions about the state.
+Just know that state estimation systems such as [Extended Kalman Filters][ekf] use this information to make better predictions about the state.

 ## How to calculate a (sampling) covariance matrix?